-Due to the shortage of professionals in the radiologic technology field in my country – especially in academia – I have decided that I will first help fill this void through continuing my education.
-Having the opportunity to join the Ph.D. program in the department of Bioengineering at the University of Utah will enable me to achieve my short-term professional goal of continuing my graduate studies and will become the foundation of my career in medical imaging.
-This degree will most certainly lead me to my long-term professional goal, which is to become both a medical imaging researcher who strives for lifelong learning and a college professor who motivates students to self-analyze medical imaging issues.
+Because few radiologic technology field professionals exist in my country – especially in academia – I have decided to first help fill this void through continuing my education.
+Joining your Ph.D. program will help me achieve my short-term professional goal of continuing my graduate studies and will become my medical imaging career’s foundation.
+This degree will certainly lead to my long-term professional goal: to become a medical imaging researcher striving for lifelong learning and a college professor motivating students to self-analyze medical imaging issues.

 END OF SAMPLE